write-the-docs-quorum/quorum-meetups/zoom-coordinator-guide.md

 [Presenter(s) name, title, and bio]

 AGENDA
-7:00 to 7:10 - Social networking
+7:00 to 7:05 - Icebreaker activity
-7:10 to 7:15 - Announcements
+7:05 to 7:10 - Announcements
-7:15 to 7:45 - Presentation and Q&A
+7:10 to 8:00 - Presentation and Q&A
-7:45 to 8:00 - Breakout rooms by meetup - Meet with your local meetup organizers and members to say hi to other people in your area!
+8:00 to 8:15 - Optional breakout rooms by meetup - Stay a few minutes after the presentation to meet with your local meetup organizers and members to say hi to other people in your area!

 SPONSORING MEETUPS:
 The Quorum program brings together various local Write the Docs meetup chapters that are in a common time zone to provide quarterly super meetups over Zoom throughout the year.
 The following U.S. East Coast and Central meetups are sponsoring this Meetup event: